VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 <figure><img class="screenshot" src="../.gitbook/assets/image (198).png"><figcaption><p>VirtualMetric Welcome Screen</p></figcaption></figure>
 </div>

 Click the **Go to Settings** button to navigate to the _Settings_ page.
-Here, you can activate the product to start monitoring your data.
+Here, you can activate your product and start monitoring your data.